Results 1 - 10 from 21 for bog cotton in 0.505 sec.

 WWF - How you can help the environment in your daily life

 Look for products that have less packaging.
 Buy organically grown fruits, vegetables, cotton clothing, and hemp-fibre products.
 Organic cotton clothing is available from many WWF websites.
-Don't buy bottled water ...
-Don't use peat in your flower beds and vegetable gardens (peat is taken from ancient bog land, destroying some of our most precious wildlife areas).
+Don't buy bottled water ... 't use peat in your flower beds and vegetable gardens (peat is taken from ancient bog land, destroying some of our most precious wildlife areas).
 Instead, make your own compost with ...

 panda.org